-Sect Brief title Description Status Progress Outcome/ Current Impacts 1.1 Decadal Survey 2023-2032 The Decadal Survey for Biological and Physical Sciences Research in Space 2023-2032 process commenced in 2021.
+Sect ion Brief title Description Status Progress Outcome/ Current Impacts 1.1 Decadal Survey 2023-2032 The Decadal Survey for Biological and Physical Sciences Research in Space 2023-2032 process commenced in 2021.
 BPS has shared its vision with the National Academies for pursuing transformative science in the areas of Quantum Science, Thriving in Deep Space (particularly Animal Biology and Plant Biology), and Soft Matter (such as colloids, gels, foams).
 Actively promoted the development of whitepapers with ASGSR through focused virtual meetings and education about the decadal process.
 Ongoing Presented to Decadal Committe e - Aug.
-16-17, 2021 [comment: It's premature to discuss outcomes prior to seeing the results of the Decadal Survey] 1.2 Lunar Research Initiatives BPS progressed investigations scheduled to launch aboard Artemis I (BioExpt-1); selected LEIA research to develop payloads/experiments for future lunar research; and worked with Gateway program to secure resource allocations (mass, power, volume, crew time, etc.) for internal radiation measurements, microbial monitoring, and exposure facility.
-Ongoing Transformative science supporting thriving in deep space, enabling exploration 1.3 BPS- Planetary Science Cross- Cutting Research Within BPS, fluid physics research is contributing to improvements in plant water management.
+16-17, 2021 2023 Decadal Survey to be delivered to NASA in 2023 1.2 Lunar Research Initiatives BPS progressed investigations scheduled to launch aboard Artemis I (BioExpt-1); selected LEIA research to develop payloads/experiments for future lunar research; and worked with Gateway program to secure resource allocations (mass, power, volume, crew time, etc.) for internal radiation measurements, microbial monitoring, and exposure facility.
+Ongoing Artemis I successfully launched with BPS payloads and analysis underway.
+1.3 BPS- Planetary Science Cross- Cutting Research Within BPS, fluid physics research is contributing to improvements in plant water management.
 Within SMD, BPS is working with PSD on topics such as growing plants with archived lunar regolith and simulants and optimizing growth conditions are important for lunar habitation; BPS is focusing on transformative science opportunities that will enable In situ Resource Utilization (ISRU) to procure bioavailable nutrients for plants.
 In concert with the Space Operations Mission Directorate (formerly HEOMD), international Gateway Partners, and other SMD divisions, BPS engaged in developing multi-national Gateway radiation sensor capabilities to monitor and obtain radiation data external (ERSA) and internal (IDA) to the Gateway for crew safety and scientific research, which were one of the first two payloads to be approved as Gateway Payloads.
 Within SMD, BPS conducted two highly attended lunar surface science workshops that engaged our physical sciences and space biology communities for developing key and priorities for lunar science research and in preparation for developing important scientific white papers for the NAS life and physical sciences Decadal Survey.
 With the Space Operations Mission Directorate, BPS worked across directorates and international space agency partners to conduct a series of workshops investigating new ISS research capabilities to study and prepare humans for the long duration transit to Mars, which is critical to mitigating the five hazards of human space exploration; the findings are being prepared for publication.
 Ongoing Fundamental insights that will improve plant growth in extreme environments, both in space and on Earth 2.2 BPS- Planetary Science Cross- Cutting Research See 1.3 accomplishment.
 Also, extended invitation to PSD to attend ASGSR annual meeting.